Hlasek-IT-Akademie/cs50.readthedocs.io/cs50/server.md

 ### Nginx

-You can customize `cs50/server`'s installation of Nginx by adding [directives](http://nginx.org/en/docs/dirindex.html) as follows.
+Sie können `cs50/server`'s Installation von Nginx durch hinzufügen von [Direktiven](http://nginx.org/en/docs/dirindex.html) wie folgt anpassen.

 - To add directives to Nginix's `http` context, put them in a file called `http.conf` in the same directory as your `Dockerfile`.
  Do not surround them with `http {` and `}`.